boazsegev/BoOS/README.md

 This project requires `mtoc` to finish compilation (converts the MachO executable to a Portable Executable format with the EFI required header).
 You can compile it as part of the developer tools from [OpenSource Apple](https://opensource.apple.com).

-Testing is performed using [OVMF](http://www.tianocore.org/ovmf/), which is part of the [tianocore](http://www.tianocore.org) EDK II package.
+Testing is performed using [QEMU emulation](http://www.qemu.org) together with the [OVMF boot-loader](http://www.tianocore.org/ovmf/), which is part of the [tianocore](http://www.tianocore.org) EDK II package.

 My goals: